GilsonLabUCSD/APR/APR_User_Manual.md

 Options are explained below in details.

 ### Amber16 <YES/NO> ###
-The 1.1 APR version is closely coupled with the AMBER suite of program.
+The 1.1 APR version is closely coupled with the Amber suite of program.
 This option is to specify the version of Amber installed in the computing environment.
 The reason to distinguish different versions is that the tleap module in Amber16 uses slightly different format from that in older versions of Amber.

 If Amber16 will be used, use YES; otherwise use NO.